 We have ranked, reviewed and compared the best trading apps in the UK that are regulated by the FCA.
 You can use our trading app comparison table to compare which brokers offer the most markets, have the lowest minimum deposit and offer the most account types.

-City Index: Best overall stock trading app 2022
+City Index: Best trading app trader tools

 City Index’s mobile app provides access to 12,000 markets through spread betting and CFDs has just had a facelift with some behind-the-scenes improvements as well.